What is CDN Hosting?

 Sites that deliver rich media content and those with e-commerce could decrease loading times and increase conversion rates by employing a CDN.
 You should consider using a CDN if:

-- You offer video or audio streaming
+- You offer video or audio streaming.

-- You run an income-generating website where revenue is affected by speed and uptime, such as an e-commerce site
+- You run an income-generating website where revenue is affected by speed and uptime, such as an e-commerce site.

-- You need faster loading times for your website for any reason
+- You need faster loading times for your website for any reason.

-Finding a CDN Hosting Plan
+CDN Hosting Plans

 With the popularity of CDNs increasing, many hosts offer CDNs included with their hosting plans in order to stay competitive.
 Many CDN hosting plans are cloud-based, using virtual servers, which is well-suited to sites that have traffic spikes and lots of media because typically, cloud hosting resources are instantly scalable.